Nutrition for Rheumatoid Arthritis

 Nutrition tips

-Researchers have found at least one third of people can help control their RA by elimination foods to which they have an intolerance.
-The most common culprits are any foods and drinks from cows, plus the nightshade family (peppers, tomatoes etc.) RA is virtually unknown in primitive cultures where the diet is mainly alkaline-forming foods, nor do these people have refined foods, which also contribute to RA.
+Researchers have found at least one third of people can help control their RA by eliminating foods to which they have an intolerance.
+The most common culprits are dairy, plus the night shade family (peppers,tomatoes etc.) Processed foods, refined sugar and foods that cause the body’s pH to become acidic can also contribute to RA.

-Be sure your diet includes such cold-water fish as herring, mackerel, trout, salmon and tuna.
-The omega-3 fatty acids in fish oil are the most promising anti-inflammatory in food.
-Studies have shown that fish oil can relieve tender joints and ease morning stiffness.
-Taking an Omega 3 supplement would be very beneficial in order to increase your intake of Omega 3.
+To help resolve RA, include in your diet cold-water fish such as herring, mackerel, trout, salmon and tuna.
+The omega-3 fatty acids in fish oil are the most promising natural anti-inflammatories in food.
+Studies have shown that fish oil can relieve tender joint pain and ease morning stiffness.
+You can also increase your intake of omega 3's by taking a high quality omega 3 supplement or fish oil.

 The bottom line when considering nutrition and RA is to maintain a healthy, well-balanced diet.
-One way to achieve this is to consider adopting a Mediterranean diet, which includes plenty of omega-3 fatty acids, fruits, vegetables and whole grains, plus the benefits of olive oil.
+One way to achieve this is to consider adopting a Mediterranean diet, which includes plenty of omega-3 fatty acids, fruits, vegetables and whole grains, plus the anti-inflammatory and protective benefits of olive oil.

-Book a consultation with Birgitta online or by calling our amazing admin angels 01293 542245!
+Book a consultation with Emma online or in-person, or by calling our amazing admin angels 01293 542245!